19hours/sg-statutes/Acts/Small Claims Tribunals Act.md

 [2/98]

-(3) The Registrar may, in his discretion, reject an admission purportedly made under subsection (1) or (2) and direct the respondent to appear in person at the consultation or before a tribunal.
+(3) The Registrar may, in his discretion, reject an admission purportedly made under subsection (1) or (2) and direct the respondent to appear (personally or by a representative permitted under section 23(2)) at the consultation or before a tribunal.

 [2/98]

+[Act 33 of 2018 wef 01/11/2019]

 (4) If the Registrar is satisfied that an admission under subsection (1) or (2) is in order, the Registrar may make an order under section 35 against the respondent and the order shall have effect as if it were an order of a tribunal under that section.